What does it mean to have a Rackspace Managed Operations account?

 For a list of supported operating system versions and applications for Linux, see Linux Spheres of Support for Dedicated and Managed Operations.

-If you need a new Cloud Server or Cloud Database, you can either create the image on the server yourself or have the Managed Operations team create it for you.
+If you need a new Cloud Server or Cloud Database, you can create the image on the server or have the Managed Operations team create it for you.
 In either case, we update, patch, and run the instance for you.

 A technical account manager can ensure that Managed Operations is the best fit for your needs.